digimat/digimat-saia/README.rst

 Documentation is very incomplete.
 Don't know if this is useful for someone.
 Tell it to us.
 There is still some more locking mecanisms to implement making the background task really thread safe.
 The Python GIL make things yet wrongly safe.
 Python 3 compatibility.

+We have no way to test what 'S-Bus gateway' feature is.
+When enabled, a PCD may be able? to expose S-Bus sub nodes on its EtherSBus interface.
+This "proxy" mode access is not supported yet.